top of page

 Voice Leading

-Today on @yamahamusicusa #silentbass and @laklandbasses Friday, we continue our discussion on "What Do I Practice".
-Today, bassline...
+On this installment of @yamahamusicusa #silentbass and @laklandbasses Friday, we continue the series on "Fundamentals.
+Today, "time"....

 © 2023 by Classical Musician.
 Proudly created with Wix.com